 Visiting hours are daily from 6:30 a.m. to 10 p.m., with the exception of obstetrics and gynecology, neonatal ICU, mental health services, the palliative care unit and critical care.

 For visiting hours in those areas, please contact us at 416-360-4000.

 For more information on visiting a patient, including what you can bring, hospital charges and admitting, please visit our Visiting a Patient page.

 I need information on your off-site locations.
 Where can I access this information?

-There are six off-site family and community medicine locations outside of the main hospital.
-Learn more about these locations, including the Health Centre at 410 Sherbourne, St. Lawrence Health Centre, the Health Centre at 80 Bond, the Women’s Health Centre, the St. James Town Health Centre, our Family Practice Unit and Sumac Creek.
+There are five off-site family and community medicine locations outside of the main hospital.
+Learn more about these locations, including the St. Lawrence Health Centre, the Health Centre at 80 Bond, the Women’s Health Centre, the Wellesley - St. James Town Health Centre, our Family Practice Unit and Sumac Creek.
 We offer Addiction Services and Community Mental Health Services.

 For clinic information, please visit our Clinic and Department Locator page.

 I need to find a doctor.
 How do I do so?